Oh, no! What are those tiny opaque dots on the back of my Cissus amazonica? Does it have bugs?!

 The cystoliths do not appear on the front of the C. amazonica leaves, but only on the backs.

 Other Members of the Family

-I have both Cissus rhombifolia and C. rhombifolia ‘Ellen Danica’, as well (below) and neither of those has the cystoliths on the leaves.
+I have both Cissus rhombifolia and C. rhombifolia ‘Ellen Danica’, as well (below) and neither of those have the cystoliths on their leaves.
 Though they can be on other plants in the Vitaceae family, they aren’t on these two relatives.
 Why on some and not on others?
 I have no idea.

 Other Plant Families with Cystoliths

 Cystoliths also appear in other plant families, including Urticaceae (nettle), Ulmaceae (elm), Acanthaceae (acanthus), Cucurbitaceae (gourd), and the Moraceae (fig/mulberry) family which includes figs and rubber trees.
 My Ficus elastica ‘Burgundy’ and F. elastica ‘Tineke’, and the Ficus benghalensis ‘Audrey’ below all have cystoliths present.
 I did look at my other ficus plants and I didn’t see any on the fiddle leaf, Ficus lyrata, Ficus benjamina, or my variegated Ficus maclellandii ‘Alii’.
 They may be there but aren’t as obvious as the ones on the rubber plants.
 The rubber trees do have much thicker leaves and so maybe that has something to do with it….?
 I also read that those cystoliths scatter the light around inside the cells of these plants, as well.